huml-lang/website/content/specification.md

 ### Spaces
 The presence of space characters are strictly controlled.
-* Trailing spaces are not allowed on any line, including empty lines and comment-only lines, except for content within multi-line strings.
+* Trailing spaces are not allowed on any line, including empty lines and comment-only lines, except for content within multi-line strings, where they are treated as content.
-* Comments `#` should be immediately followed by one space.
+* The comment marker `#` should be immediately followed by one space, before the comment contents.
+Eg: `# Comment` and not `#Comment`.
-* Preceding spaces are allowed a comment's `#`.
-* Only a single space is allowed after the indicator (`:`, `::`, `-`) and the subsequent value.
+* Only a single space is allowed after the indicators `:`, `::`, `-` and the subsequent value.
 * For multi-line vectors, `::` should be immediately followed by a line break, unless it is a comment starting with `#`.
 * In inline lists, commas should not have preceding spaces and should be followed by exactly one space.
 Eg: `1, 2, 3`